Chart Color Schemes

 Transport servicing is high compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Werrington has 39 active public transport stops offering a mix of train and bus services.
-These stops are served by 23 routes, collectively facilitating 4,956 weekly passenger trips.
-Transport accessibility is rated as good, with residents on average located 203 meters from the nearest stop.
-Most residents commute outward due to its residential nature.
-Cars remain the dominant mode of transport at 79%, while train usage stands at 17%.
-The area has an average vehicle ownership of 1.0 per dwelling, below the regional average.
+These stops are served by 23 individual routes, collectively facilitating 4,956 weekly passenger trips.
+Transport accessibility is rated as good, with residents located an average of 203 meters from the nearest stop.
+The area is primarily residential, with most commuters traveling outward.
+Car remains the dominant mode of transport at 79%, while train usage stands at 17%.
+Vehicle ownership averages 1.0 per dwelling, below the regional average.

-According to the 2021 Census, a high 26.6% of residents work from home, which may be influenced by COVID-19 conditions.
-Service frequency averages 708 trips per day across all routes, equating to approximately 127 weekly trips per individual stop.
+According to the 2021 Census, a high 26.6% of residents work from home, potentially due to COVID-19 conditions.
+Service frequency across all routes averages 708 trips per day, equating to approximately 127 weekly trips per individual stop.

 Frequently Asked Questions - Transport